 While we always prefer the highest quality grips, we know that not all golfers see the reason in spending up to $20 per grip or more.
 Tacki-mac brings you an affordable option that will keep you on the golf course and having a blast time and time again.
 At less than $6 per grip, the Itomic may be the wallet saver you have been looking for!

 Another home-run from Golf Pride, the Z-Grip Cord is a favorite of players at all levels.
-But what specifically sets the Z-Grip apart as one of the best golf grips?
+But what specifically sets the Z-Grip apart?
 When you combine the high quality materials of Golf Pride manufacturing with the defined texture patterns of both the grooving and the cord, you get a grip that is virtually unmatched for a variety of players.

 The reason such a well-designed grip isn't more prolific is the softness, or lack thereof.
 The Z-Grip Cord provides exquisite feel on every shot imaginable, but it is particularly harsh on both your skin and glove.
 In our testing, the Z-Grip caused more skin irritation and glove ripping than most of the other grips.
 This was particularly notable given the callouses we have built up from hundreds of hours of practice and testing.